emkays-codelabs/github-cheatsheets/test.md

-# 📘 Hypothesis Testing – Complete, Elaborated & Exam-Ready Notes
+# 📘 Statistics & Hypothesis Testing – Complete Exam Notes

 ---

-## 1️⃣ Mean, Median & Mode
+## 1️⃣ Measures of Central Tendency

-These describe the **center** of a dataset.
+These describe the **center** of data.

 ### Mean (Average)
 Mean = (Sum of all values) / Number of values